Business of the Year

 The Judges’ Award

-This award is not directly entered but chosen from the finalists.
-It is awarded to the business that the Judges feel shows great potential for 2016 and is “One to watch”.
+This award is not directly entered or necessarily a category winner but is chosen from the finalists.
+This award is to recognise an individual or company that the Judges feel shows great potential for 2018/19 and is “One to watch”.

 Apprentice of the Year